MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 1. On the **New service connection** pane, click **Verify** to determine whether the information you provided is valid.
 1. Once you receive the **Verification Succeeded** response, in the **Service connection name** textbox, type **kv-service-connection** and click **Verify and Save**.
-1. Switch back to the web browser tab displaying the **Azure Key Vault** task.
+1. Switch back to the web browser  tab displaying the pipeline definition and the **Azure Key Vault** task.
 1. With the **Azure Key Vault** task selected, on the **Azure Key Vault** pane, click the **Refresh** button, in the **Azure subscription** dropdown list, select the  **kv-service-connection** entry, in the **Key vault** dropdown list, select the entry representing the Azure Key vault you created in the first task, and, in the **Secrets filter** textbox, type **sqldbpassword**.
 Finally, expand the **Output Variables** section and, in the **Reference name** textbox, type **sqldbpassword**.

     > **Note**: At runtime, Azure Pipelines will fetch the latest value of the secret and set it as the task variable **$(sqldbpassword)**.
 The tasks can consumed by the subsequent tasks by referencing that variable.